sindresorhus/eslint-plugin-unicorn/docs/rules/filename-case.md

 Filenames to ignore.

-Sometimes you may have in non-standard file names a project, so using this option allow to ignore them.
+Sometimes you may have non-standard filenames in a project.
+This option lets you ignore those files.

 For example:

-- vendor packages which are not published and was copy-pasted
+- Vendor packages that are not published and was copy-pasted.
-- ignore some of files when you use [eslint-plugin-markdown](https://github.com/eslint/eslint-plugin-markdown), for example `README.md`
+- Ignore some files when you use [eslint-plugin-markdown](https://github.com/eslint/eslint-plugin-markdown), for example `README.md`.
-- some tools may require special names for some files
+- Some tools may require special names for some files.

 ```js
 "unicorn/filename-case": [